-I live on a mini-farm with my husband, Kit, and our dog, Shortcake, and two cats, Trouble and Callie, and seven chickens, two of whom, Babe and Princess, sleep in a cage in
+I live on a mini-farm with my husband, Kit, and our dog, Shortcake, and two chickens, Sweetie and Scarlet.

 I’m a native Oregonian and have lived most of my life in this beautiful state.
 My passion for glass started at an early age, collecting bottles, sea glass, and eventually beautiful blown glass vases and fishing floats.